AmirAli-AZ/AmirAli-AZ/README.md

 #### 🌱 What am I working on?
 I work whenever an idea comes to my mind, anything
-But I work mostly on the [Dream Music](https://github.com/AmirAli-AZ/Dream_Music) project

 #### 💬 Feedback